Healthy Foods For Hepatitis C: A Liver-Friendly Diet

-The liver is an incredibly vital organ – so much so that the body cannot survive without it.
+The liver is an incredibly vital organ - so much so that the body cannot survive without it.
 Two of its primary functions are to work with your blood to filter out the old and damaged blood cells, allowing only the healthiest of blood to circulate through your body, and to help your body to break down the different fats you consume through food and turn that into energy.
 Some call the liver “Grand Central Station” for your body, because of all of the different functions it performs.
 In this article we discuss liver-friendly and healthy foods for hepatitis C.

 Although the liver is an important organ in any human body, it is especially important that someone with a positive hepatitis C test maintain healthy liver function.
 This is because the liver is highly susceptible to organ damage or even cirrhosis due to the ways in which hepatitis C can impact the body over time.
 Your doctor may recommend a specific medication regimen in order to prevent liver damage or s/he may suggest regular liver function tests in order to monitor the health of your liver as your body receives treatment for hepatitis C.